dybran/solomon-syself-devops/README.md

 The database can also be deployed using managed services.

-Deploying the database using helm chart will be preferred if we want full control of the management of the database and resource to manage the deployment and configurations in the database is available.
+Deploying the database using helm chart will be preferred if we want full control of the management of the database and if resource to manage the deployment and configurations in the database is available.

 Otherwise, the managed service is preferred for its high availability, optimized performance, less operational overhead and it is easily managed but more cost intensive when compared to managing the database using helm chart.